misterorion/misterorion.com/content/posts/lambda-invalidate.md

 ```

-I wanted a function I could use with other distributions, so we tell Lambda to look for a query string parameter `dist`.
-This parameter corresponds to a CloudFront distribution ID.
+I wanted a function I could use with other distributions, so we tell Lambda to look for a query string parameter `dist` corresponding to a CloudFront distribution ID.

 We invalidate all paths in the site with `/*`.
 This is fine for small sites.
 If your needs are more complex, you can use a Python dictionary with multiple paths.
 CloudFront also needs a unique `CallerReference` so we just use the current time.